Salvatore Lima: Legacy

-Most sources regard the allegations of Lima being tied to the Mafia as true, although it must be pointed out that he was never formally charged or convicted of such allegations.
-In 1993 the Antimafia Commission led by senator Luciano Violante concluded that there were strong indications of relations between Lima and members of Cosa Nostra.

-"Lima became the prisoner of a system," according to the pentito Leonardo Messina.
-"Before this latest generation, being a friend of mafiosi was easy for everybody… It was a great honour for a mafioso to have a member of parliament at a wedding or a baptism… When a mafioso saw a parliamentarian he would take off his hat and offer him a seat."
-With the rise of power of the Corleonesi this changed profoundly.
-"Now, it has become an imposition: do this or else," Messina said.
+While the allegations of Lima being tied to the Mafia are generally held as true, he was never formally charged or convicted of such allegations, and it remains unknown whether he was a made man within the Mafia.
+The suspicion that he had relations with Cosa Nostra appeared several times in various reports of the Antimafia Commission, and the Chamber of Deputies rejected requests for authorization to proceed against him four times.
+In 1993, the Antimafia Commission led by senator Luciano Violante concluded that there were strong indications of relations between Lima and members of Cosa Nostra.
+According to the Mafia defector Leonardo Messina, "Lima became the prisoner of a system.
+Before this latest generation, being a friend of mafiosi was easy for everybody ...
+It was a great honour for a mafioso to have a member of parliament at a wedding or a baptism ...
+When a mafioso saw a parliamentarian he would take off his hat and offer him a seat."
+With the rise of power of the Corleonesi, this changed profoundly.
+Messina said: "Now, it has become an imposition: do this or else."

-In 1998, in the trial for the murder of Lima, Giuseppe Calò, Francesco Madonia, Bernardo Brusca, Salvatore Riina, Giuseppe Graviano, Pietro Aglieri, Salvatore Montalto, Giuseppe Montalto, Salvatore Buscemi, Nenè Geraci, Raffaele Ganci, Giuseppe Farinella, Benedetto Spera, Antonino Giuffrè, Salvatore Biondino, Michelangelo La Barbera, and Simone Scalici were sentenced to life imprisonment, while Salvatore Cancemi and Giovanni Brusca were sentenced to 18 years in prison and the collaborators of Justice Francesco Onorato and Giovan Battista Ferrante (who confessed to the crime) were sentenced to 13 years as material perpetrators of the ambush.
-In 2003, the Cassation annulled the sentence to life imprisonment for Pietro Aglieri, Giuseppe Farinella, Giuseppe Graviano and Benedetto Spera.
+In the 1998 trial for the murder of Lima, Giuseppe Calò, Francesco Madonia, Bernardo Brusca, Salvatore Riina, Giuseppe Graviano, Pietro Aglieri, Salvatore Montalto, Giuseppe Montalto, Salvatore Buscemi, Nenè Geraci, Raffaele Ganci, Giuseppe Farinella, Benedetto Spera, Antonino Giuffrè, Salvatore Biondino, Michelangelo La Barbera, and Simone Scalici were sentenced to life imprisonment, while Salvatore Cancemi and Giovanni Brusca were sentenced to 18 years in prison and the collaborators of Justice Francesco Onorato and Giovan Battista Ferrante (who confessed to the crime) were sentenced to 13 years as material perpetrators of the ambush.
+In 2003, the Supreme Court of Cassation annulled the sentence to life imprisonment for Pietro Aglieri, Giuseppe Farinella, Giuseppe Graviano, and Benedetto Spera.